• Skip to primary navigation

 • The process is much more private and confidential

 As with any Florida divorce, there is a 20-day waiting period after filing for an uncontested divorce before the judge can enter a Final Judgment dissolving your marriage.
-Some counties in Florida do, however, allow you to avoid court altogether and can often finalize the divorce shortly after the 20-day waiting period.

 Florida Uncontested Divorce Attorney